Barkhor Round |

 < DE > |

 The Barkhor was and is an important religious and economic centre in the old city of Lhasa, the capital of Tibet.
 On a round tour, not only the manifold impressions, but also the wounds can be felt, that the Chinese Occupation Army inflicted on the place.
 All the houses have been pulled down and sacrificed for shopping centres, Tibetan salesmen are driven away by Chinese traders, and there are police patrols and controls everywhere.
-At the end of eighties the Barkhor was also the centre of rioting against the Chinese power.
+At the end of the eighties the Barkhor was also the centre of rioting against the Chinese power.

 “Barkhor round” submerges into this every day atmosphere.
 The unique audio-experience is intensified through the use of a special recording technique.
-With the help of a stereo head-phone device one can hear a special 3 dimentional-sound.
+With the help of a stereo head-phone device one can hear a special 3 dimensional-sound.

-Amongst other things, the following sound mixture can to be heard on the Barkhor round: The clattering of nailed shoes, music from the monks’ horns, the conversations of the salesmen, praying pilgrims, the loud noise of the video cinemas, the scraping noises of those throwing themselves on the ground, barking dogs, music from the cassette players of the salesmen, the ringing of boys playing with bells.
+Amongst other things, the following sound mixture can be heard on the Barkhor round: The clattering of nailed shoes, music from the monks’ horns, the conversations of the salesmen, praying pilgrims, the loud noise of the video cinemas, the scraping noises of those throwing themselves on the ground, barking dogs, music from the cassette players of the salesmen, the ringing of boys playing with bells.

 The recordings were made in the months of January, February and March 1994.